📛 Title

 Label: Medium

-Break down: Product development, marketing, team hiring, legal compliance.
+Break down: Product development, marketing, and initial operational costs.

 🆚 Competition & Differentiation